muskangupta123/MindEscape-A-Mental-Health-Guide-WebApp/README.md

-# Mindscape: A Comprehensive Therapy Web Application
+# MindEscape: A Mental Health Guide Web Application

 ## Overview
 Mindscape is a holistic mental health support platform that combines AI-powered tools, community features, and professional resources.
 The application integrates four main components to create a multifaceted approach to mental well-being: